Kami-ito: Making Paper Thread

 What is the duration of the class?

 The class will be held on Saturday & Sunday, 30 minutes on Saturday, and 1 hour on Sunday.
 1.5 hours total.
-Class will start at 4 pm Norway time (CEST), on both days October 17 & 18, 2020.
+Class will start at 4 pm Sweden time (CEST), on both days October 17 & 18, 2020.

 If you cannot attend the class, a recording will be available for a limited period.

 To attend this class, you need a cutting mat, a knife, a sheet of kozo or hanji, a spray bottle and a flat work surface like a cinderblock or untreated wood.
 With your registration you will receive a complete materials list (along with links) to purchase or gather what you need so that you may be able to follow along in class.

 How do I register and what is the cost?